UPSC Result 2025 - Check UPSC prelims Result Date, Steps to Check Scorecard, Cut off

 Also check -

-Candidates who need help downloading the UPSC results can go through the below steps to and follow one by one.
+Candidates who need help downloading the UPSC results can go through the below steps and follow.
 The steps are as follows -

 • Visit the UPSC official website - upsc.gov.in